ChynieceM/Reading-Notes/201/Class04/README.md

 5. What is a key difference between fixed positioning and absolute positioning?

-Absolute positioning fixes an element in a place relative to its nearest positioned ancestor; fixed positioning usually fixes the element in place realtive to the visible portion of the viewport.
+Absolute positioning fixes an element in a place relative to its nearest positioned ancestor-- doesnt move around; fixed positioning usually fixes the element in place realtive to the visible portion of the viewport(what ever you seeing through). -- moves around

 ## Functions – Reusable Blocks of Code -JavaScript